Astrology MCP Server: 171+ AI Tools Across 12 Domains [2026]

 Cursor

 Cursor uses the same .vscode/mcp.json format shown above.
 Create the file in your workspace root and reload the editor.
+While you are writing code, the keyless roxy-docs entry is the one doing the work: it answers "what is the field name for this" without spending a request.

 A real multi-domain agent conversation